liulex/CopyAsHtml/readme.md

 # CopyAsHtml
 This is a fork of [ExportHtml](https://github.com/facelessuser/ExportHtml).

 This plugin allows you the copy your code in HTML format to preserve its syntax highlighting.
 It uses Sublime's theme colors and font styles.

-\* For the moment it only supports Windows.
+\* For the moment, it only supports Windows.
 Pull requests are welcome.

 ## Usage